Salesforce Dictionary - Free Salesforce GlossarySalesforce Dictionary

 4. Bulk-safe Trigger Handlers.
 Triggers must handle 1 record and 200 records the same way.
 Test both.

 5. Async for heavy work.
-Anything > 5 seconds of CPU goes async — Queueable for chains, Batch Apex for volume, Schedulable for cron.
+Anything above five seconds of CPU goes async.
+Queueable for chains, Batch Apex for volume, Schedulable for cron.

 6. Limit chained Queueables.
 Stack depth caps at 50 in production.
-Don't chain forever; design for finite chains.
+Do not chain forever; design for finite chains.

 7. Stream large data.
 Iterators in Batch Apex with scope size 200, or Database.QueryLocator for streaming 50M-row scans.

 8. Mind the formula recompute.
 Cross-object formulas re-evaluate on every Trigger.
-Cache aggressively; consider an Apex-computed field if the formula's expensive.
+Cache aggressively; consider an Apex-computed field if the formula is expensive.

 9. Recursion guards.
 Static Set<Id> of already-processed records prevents Trigger recursion.
 Reset on before insert/update if needed.

 10. Profile then optimize.
-Don't guess at the hot spot.
-Use Limits class to measure, the Apex Replay Debugger to step, and EM (Event Monitoring) to see production patterns.
+Do not guess at the hot spot.
+Use the Limits class to measure, the Apex Replay Debugger to step through suspicious code, and Event Monitoring to see production patterns at scale.

-Limits aren't binary — you can be at 80% of CPU and not know it.
+Limits are not binary.
+You can be at 80 percent of CPU and not know it.
 Three places to look.

 The Limits class (in code)